 - a.
 To ensure timely claims processing, the health plan shall utilize the Strategic National Implementation Process (hereinafter referred to as SNIP), minimum level of version four, in their Electronic Data Interchange (EDI). - b.
 The claim processing requirements applicable for purposes of a contract(s) awarded in response to this RFP, as set forth by Sections 376.383 and 376.384, RSMo (Supp.
 2014). - c.
 The health plan shall ensure that the date of receipt is the date the health plan received the claim as indicated by its date stamp on the claim; and that the date of payment is the date of the check or other form of payment. - d.
 The plan shall provide a telephone number that will be staffed during billing hours for questions from providers about refunds, recoupments, audits, cost review actions, cost containment actions and similar activities pertaining to claims and payment processes. - 2.7.7 Inappropriate Payment Denials If the health plan has a pattern of inappropriately denying or delaying payments for services, the health plan may be subject to suspension of new enrollments, withholding in full or in part the capitation payments, contract cancellation, or refusal to contract in a future time period.
 This applies not only to situations where the state agency has ordered payment after appeal but to situations where no appeal has been made (i.e., the state agency is knowledgeable about the documented abuse from other sources). - 2.7.8 Psychiatric Residential Treatment Facility (PRTF) PRTFs are entitled to reimbursement of reasonable costs from the state agency and any differential payment from the state agency. - a.
 The health plan reimbursement to PRTFs shall be at least the state agency Fee-for-Service fee schedule effective on the date of service.
-The state operated PRTF shall receive the trended cost per day as calculated by DMH for that state fiscal year.

-2.7.9 Evidence-Based Practices (EBPs):
+The state operated PRTF shall receive the trended cost per day as calculated by DMH for that state fiscal year. - 2.7.9 Evidence-Based Practices (EBPs): - a.
+Enhanced reimbursement for enrolled practitioners who are certified in one or more of the following EBPs qualify for this program: